 - Following treatment, there was a significant reduction in the number of former premature babies who met criteria for failure-to-thrive.

-Cleveland Clinic Children’s Hospital is the only comprehensive pediatric transplant center in Northern Ohio, treating patients from infancy through young adulthood and offering heart, liver, lung and kidney and small bowel transplantation.
+Cleveland Clinic Children’s is the only comprehensive pediatric transplant center in Northern Ohio, treating patients from infancy through young adulthood and offering heart, liver, lung and kidney and small bowel transplantation.

 - Our success rate for heart transplantation is consistently higher than the national average, and we are one of the select centers worldwide to have performed more than 100 pediatric heart transplants.